Bladder Cancer: Stages

-M tells whether the cancer has spread to other organs in the body, such as your lungs or bones.
+M tells whether the cancer has metastasized to other organs in the body.
+These can include your lungs or bones.

 Numerical values are assigned to each of the T, N, and M categories to help further describe the stage of the cancer.

 Each TNM category, with its assigned numerical value, falls into one of these stages.
-The number assigned to the letter shows how extensively the cancer has spread.
-A higher number means it has spread more deeply.
-Based on the stage of your cancer, your doctor will plan the best treatment for you.
+Based on the stage of your cancer, your healthcare provider will plan the best treatment for you.

-Stage 0.
 This stage means that cancer cells are found only on the surface of the inner lining of the bladder.
-Your doctor may call this stage superficial cancer or carcinoma in situ.
-TNM terms for this stage: Ta, Tis, N0, M0.
+Your healthcare provider may call this stage non-invasive papillary carcinoma, superficial cancer, or carcinoma in situ.

-Stage I. The cancer cells are found to have grown deeper into the inner lining of the bladder.
-The cells haven't spread into the bladder muscle.
-TNM terms for this stage: T1, N0, M0.
+The cancer cells have grown deeper into the inner lining of the bladder.